MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

     - If the Office 365 Security & Compliance Center has the same labels as those in the Azure portal, and the labels have been published from the Security & Compliance Center: Unified labels are used.
     - If the Office 365 Security & Compliance Center doesn't have the same labels as those in the Azure portal: Unified labels are not used.

-- Services from software vendors and developers that use the [MIP SDK](https://docs.microsoft.com/en-us/information-protection/develop/overview).
+- Services from software vendors and developers that use the [Microsoft Information Protection SDK](https://docs.microsoft.com/en-us/information-protection/develop/overview).

 ## Next steps